-LDLs are the principal plasma carriers of cholesterol delivering cholesterol from the liver (via hepatic synthesis of VLDLs) to peripheral tissues, primarily the adrenals and adipose tissue.
+LDLs are the principal plasma carriers of cholesterol delivering cholesterol from the liver (via hepatic synthesis of VLDLs) to peripheral tissues, primarily the adrenals, the gonads, and adipose tissue.
 LDLs also return cholesterol to the liver.
-The cellular uptake of cholesterol from LDLs occurs following the interaction of LDLs with the LDL receptor (also called the apoB-100/apoE receptor).
+The cellular uptake of cholesterol from both IDLs and LDLs occurs following the interaction of the lipoprotein particles with the LDL receptor (also called the apoB-100/apoE receptor).
 IDLs posses both apoB-100 and apoE, where the presence of apoE enhances the binding of IDLs to the LDL receptor.
 On the other hand, the sole apoprotein present in LDLs is apoB-100, which is required for interaction with the LDL receptor, but the lack of apoE reduces the overall affinity of LDLs for the LDL receptor.

 The LDL receptor is encoded by the LDLR gene which is located on chromosome 19p13.2 and is composed of 18 exons that generate five alternatively spliced mRNAs which encode five distinct isoforms of the LDL receptor.
 The longest LDL receptor isoform is a 860 amino acid precursor protein.
-The LDL receptor spans the plasma membrane.
-An extracellular domain is responsible for apoB-100/apoE binding.
+The LDL receptor spans the plasma membrane and it is the extracellular domain that is responsible for apoB-100/apoE binding.
 The intracellular domain is responsible for the clustering of LDL receptors into regions of the plasma membrane termed coated pits.
 Once LDL binds the receptor, the complexes are rapidly internalized (endocytosed).
 ATP-dependent proton pumps lower the pH in the endosomes, which results in dissociation of the LDL from the receptor.
 The portion of the endosomal membranes harboring the receptor are then recycled to the plasma membrane and the LDL-containing endosomes fuse with lysosomes.
 Acid hydrolases of the lysosomes degrade the apoproteins and release free fatty acids and cholesterol.
-As indicated above, the free cholesterol is either incorporated into plasma membranes or esterified (by SOAT2) and stored within the cell.
+As indicated above, the free cholesterol is either incorporated into plasma membranes or esterified (by SOAT2; formerly called ACAT) and stored within the cell.

 The level of intracellular cholesterol is regulated through cholesterol-induced suppression of LDL receptor synthesis and cholesterol-induced inhibition of cholesterol synthesis.
 The increased level of intracellular cholesterol that results from LDL uptake has the additional effect of activating SOAT2, thereby allowing the storage of excess cholesterol within cells.
 However, the effect of cholesterol-induced suppression of LDL receptor synthesis is a decrease in the rate at which LDLs and IDLs are removed from the serum.
 This can lead to excess circulating levels of cholesterol and cholesteryl esters when the dietary intake of fat and cholesterol exceeds the needs of the body.
 The excess cholesterol tends to be deposited in the skin, tendons and (more gravely) within the arteries, leading to atherosclerosis.

-LRP1 is also known as CD91 or α2-macroglobulin receptor.
+LRP1 is also known as the apoE receptor (APOER), CD91, or α2-macroglobulin receptor (A2MR).
 This receptor is expressed in numerous tissues and is known to be involved in diverse activities that include lipoprotein transport, modulation of platelet derived growth factor receptor-β (PDGFRβ) signaling, regulation of cell-surface protease activity, and the control of cellular entry of bacteria and viruses.
 Regulation of PDFGRβ activity mediates the protective effects of LRP1 in development of atherosclerosis.
 LRP1 is synthesized as a 600kDa precursor that is proteolytically processed into a 85kDa transmembrane protein and a 515kDa extracellular protein.
 The extracellular protein non-covalently associates with the transmembrane protein.
 LRP1 has been shown to bind more than 40 different ligands that include lipoproteins, extracellular matrix proteins, cytokines and growth factors, protease and protease inhibitor complexes, and viruses.
 This diverse array of ligands clearly demonstrates that LRP1 is involved in numerous biological and physiological processes.

 LRP2 was originally identified as an autoantigen in a rat model of autoimmune kidney disease called Heymann nephritis.
 LRP2 is expressed in numerous tissues and is found in the apical surfaces of epithelial borders as well as intracellularly in endosomes.
 In the proximal convoluted tubule of the kidney LRP2 is involved in the reabsorption of numerous molecules.
 LRP2 binds lipoproteins, hormones, vitamins, vitamin-binding proteins, proteases and, protease inhibitor complexes.

-The LRP5/6 proteins serve as co-receptors in Wnt signaling (see the Wnts, TGFs, and BMPs page for more details).
+The LRP5 and LRP6 proteins serve as co-receptors in Wnt signaling (see the Wnts, TGFs, and BMPs page for more details).